 Contoura Vision, which is also referred to as a type of topography-guided LASIK, is the most recent FDA approved evolution in cutting-edge LASIK technology.
 The LASIK surgeon in Orange County says that the benefits of this procedure appeal to many patients who are thinking about eye laser surgery.

-A Contoura Vision procedure is very beneficial to patients who do not qualify for LASIK surgery because of irregularities in the cornea.
+Contoura eye surgery in Los Angeles is very beneficial to patients who do not qualify for LASIK surgery because of irregularities in the cornea.
 This topography-guided LASIK treats both the shape of the patient’s eye and the surface texture of the cornea, whereas other LASIK treatments only correct the shape of the eye.

 The Contoura technology provides eye surgeons with detailed data that calculates the unique characteristics of each person’s eyes.
 As a result of this, an individualized treatment plan is created using this information that surgeons can use to perform personalized LASIK procedures on each eye.